ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Since the incoming request to the callback URL is from the RO's browser, this method is usually used when the RO and end user are the same entity.
-As such, the client instance MUST ensure the end user is present on the request to prevent substitution attacks.
+See {{security-sessions}} for considerations on ensuring the incoming HTTP message matches the expected context of the request.
 See {{security-front-channel}} for more considerations regarding the use of front-channel communication techniques such as this.